RogerShen98/Travel_Expense/README.md

 # Travel_Expense

+CODE IMPLEMENTATION

+gcc travel_expense.c expense

+./expense

+PROGRAM DETAIL

 This program is designed and written by a team of students.
-Here are some suggestions:

-• One student should design function main, which will call the other functions in the program.
-The remainder of the functions will be designed by other members of the team.

-• The requirements of the program should be analyzed so each student is given about the same workload.

-• The parameters and return types of each function should be decided in advance.

-• The program should be implemented as a multifile program.
-Each student in the group should have at least one file they are responsible for.

-A program that calculates and displays the total travel expenses of a businessperson on a trip.
+It calculates and displays the total travel expenses of a businessperson on a trip.
 The program should have functions that ask for and return the following:

 • The total number of days spent on the trip